mcmillanpl/Technical-Writing-Portfolio/project-details.md

 ---

 ## Technical Reference: Industrial Manuals & Compliance
-These documents represent the final stage of the documentation lifecycle: long-term operational support and regulatory safety compliance.
+These documents represent long-term operational support and regulatory safety compliance.

 ### **SENS PowerCab2 Technical Manual**
 * **The Goal**: To provide a definitive resource for the installation and maintenance of factory-packaged DC power systems.
-* **Strategic Design**: Built to satisfy rigorous safety standards (NFPA 70/CSA C22.1).
-I utilized a strict information hierarchy to ensure high-voltage warnings and safety protocols are prominent, mitigating operational risk for the end-user.
+* **Strategic Design**: Built to satisfy rigorous safety standards (**NFPA 70/CSA C22.1**).
+I utilized a strict information hierarchy to ensure high-voltage warnings are prominent, mitigating operational risk.
-* **Documentation Management**: Managed via formal Document Change Notices (DCN) and version control to ensure accuracy across long product lifecycles.

-### **SuperTorque 8ZR Quick-Start Guide**
+### **Git Command Reference**
-* **The Goal**: To accelerate "Time-to-Power" for field technicians.
+* **The Goal**: To provide a "cheat sheet" for internal engineering teams and beginner Git users.
-* **Strategic Design**: Shifted from text-heavy descriptions to a visual-first layout.
-By using annotated engineering drawings and simplified wiring diagrams, I enabled technicians to complete complex floor mounting and AC/DC connections without needing to consult the full technical manual.
+* **Strategic Design**: Categorized by intent (Navigation, Workflow, Branching) to reduce cognitive load.
+This reference supports a modern "Docs-as-Code" workflow by bridging basic terminal navigation with advanced Git collaboration commands.